And every single one of those businesses needs insurance coverage!

 The 3 rules every insurance SMB sales team must know

-Segment and analyse the market-fit for coverage and products to clearly define the ideal customers segments for a specific insurance offering;
+- Segment the market-fit for coverage and products to clearly define the ideal customers for a specific insurance coverage;

-Characterise the ideal customer life-cycle and identify change events that are indicative of a need for a specific product or coverage;
+- Define the trigger events that are indicative of an immediate or near future need for a specific product or coverage;

-Find businesses that fit your ICP and identify the trigger that signals the right time to reach out with the right offer.
+- Get regular fresh profiles of businesses that fit your search criteria and show an identified trigger that signals its the right time to reach out with a coverage offer.

-Accomplishing these tasks manually requires a lengthy and tedious process of gathering the data intelligence you need to succeed.
+Accomplishing these tasks manually is near impossible as it requires a lengthy and tedious process of gathering specific data sets from multiple varied sources.
 However, with the right tool, you can receive daily alerts on businesses in need of coverage based on your predefined criteria directly in your inbox.

 Smart data allows you to track events that are insightful and actionable in real-time, which in turn triggers an action from your team.